brikis98/yevgeniy-brikman-homepage/_posts/2008-05-30-eten-glofiish-m800-review.md

 be nice to be able to use my normal headphones (such as my ipod headphones) without a converter.

-The carrying case is not pretty, but well designed to securely hold and protect the phone.
+The carrying case is not pretty, but well-designed to securely hold and protect the phone.
 It doesn't get in the way when you wear it, which is nice.
 Unfortunately, it ripped after just several days of normal usage.
 Sigh.